+This gives them the right to challenge parts of the divorce claim if they disagree with what is being said.
 When that happens, divorce is no longer indisputable and all the accrued benefits of going a simpler path will disappear.
 Each party may also choose to sign a Notice of Intent or Waiver of Notice.
 If both parties sign and file a Waiver of Notice, either party can immediately file a Praecipe to Transmit Excord and have the file go to a judge.
-Depending on the court's backlogs, and if a judge has questions about the documentation that has been filed, it could take four or five months before the courts pass a final judgment.
+Depending on court backlogs, it could take four or five months before the courts pass a final judgment.

-Divorce will also be granted when the defendant has been in a psychiatric institution for a serious mental problem for at least 18 months before the divorce is initiated, and will likely remain in the institution for at least 18 months after the divorce has been initiated.
-When you are representing yourself in the divorce, you will also need to include the self-represented party's appearance registration form, which informs the court that you do not have an attorney to represent you in the divorce.
+When both parties consent to divorce in Pennsylvania, the court will review the documentation to ensure that the agreement is fair, but there will be no formal hearing.
+Many people choose to divorce without the services of an attorney, especially in uncontested divorces where reaching a compromise eliminates the need for an attorney to advocate for one party's position.
+As long as you meet Pennsylvania's six-month residency requirement, it doesn't matter where you got married.
+To get a divorce in Pennsylvania, at least one spouse must have been a resident of the state for at least six months immediately before filing divorce papers.
+The three categories of divorce in Pennsylvania are divorce by mutual consent, without consent, and fault.
+When representing yourself in the divorce, you will also need to include the self-represented party's appearance registration form, which informs the court that you do not have an attorney to represent you in the divorce.
 By filing a no-fault, undisputed divorce with an agreement that an attorney has reviewed, you can get a quick divorce.
 A person seeking alimony must file for alimony as part of a divorce lawsuit before the court finally grants a divorce.